bjoluc/jspsych-builder/readme.md

 If the `run` function returns the JsPsych instance, jsPsych Builder will display the results in the browser window at the end (or save them to JATOS when an experiment is served by JATOS).
 Remove the `return` statement from the `run` function if you don't want jsPsych Builder to handle result data.

-The top of the experiment file contains a special section ("docblock") with meta information ("pragmas") on your experiment.
+The top of the experiment file contains a special section ("docblock") with meta information ("pragmas").
-Feel free to modify these, but make sure to keep the required `title`, `description`, and `version` pragmas.
+This is where you specify the title, description, and version of your experiment, as well as any asset files and directories.

 ### Assets